visgl/luma.gl/docs/api-reference/core/device.md

 submit(): void
 ```

-Call after rendering a frame is complete.
+The application should call `device.submit()` after rendering of a frame is complete
+to ensure that the generated command queue is submitted to the GPU.

 ### createBuffer